Britain's Patten to lead Vatican communications re-vamp drive

 | VATICAN CITY

-VATICAN CITY Former Hong Kong Governor Chris Patten will head a committee to advise Pope Francis on how to re-vamp and modernise the Holy See's media strategy, the Vatican said on Wednesday.
+VATICAN CITY Former Hong Kong Governor Chris Patten will head a committee to advise Pope Francis on how to re-vamp and modernize the Holy See's media strategy, the Vatican said on Wednesday.

 Patten, 70, one of Britain's most experienced politicians, will be president of an 11-member committee made up of six experts from around the world and five Vatican officials.